GRAINS-U.S. grains fall with other commodities, U.S. crop data awaited

 CHICAGO, March 28 (Reuters) - U.S. wheat, corn and soybean futures fell on Monday as worries over coronavirus cases in China weighed on commodity markets while grain traders also adjusted positions ahead of key U.S. crop reports due later this week.

-Crude oil dropped sharply as China's financial hub Shanghai launched a lockdown to contain surging COVID-19 cases.
-The risk of renewed economic disruption due to the pandemic added further uncertainty to markets that have been grappling with the Russia's invasion of Ukraine.
+Crude oil dropped sharply as China's financial hub, Shanghai, launched a lockdown to contain surging COVID-19 cases.
+The risk of renewed economic disruption due to the pandemic added further uncertainty to markets that have been grappling with Russia's invasion of Ukraine.
 O/R

 Ukraine and Russia were preparing for the first face-to-face peace talks in more than two weeks, but a senior U.S. official said Russian President Vladimir Putin did not appear ready to make compromises to end the war.
 Ukrainian officials also played down the chances of a major breakthrough at the talks, due to be held in Istanbul.